bee-san/Polymath/content/posts/2020-17-12---Making_it_big_in_open_source.md

 ## Sharing With a Community

-If we have been following the Build, Measure, Learn loop and reguluarly publishing minimal viable products than we will already have the word out in our community.
+If we have been following the Build, Measure, Learn loop and regularly publishing minimal viable products than we will already have the word out in our community.

 When it comes time to publish, make sure your community knows that it’s the first **real** release.
 They’d be more likely to share with their friends this way.